bamaas/klabctl/README.md

 ## To do

-[ ] How to handle situation when rendering but base is not vendered.
+[ ] Create struct for meta.yaml

+[ ] Improve copyAppBase to re-use same logic to copy custom and generated dirs

+[ ] Update generateTerraformRoot function